ivan-tkatchev/AudienceProfiler/README.md

     cd backend
     streamlit run demo.py

-See offline demo by link:
+This will run the UI demo on your localhost.
+Also, see offline demo by link:

 *Place a link*